-It may surprise you to know that green chillies and red chillies are the same plant, just one is ripe,and one is picked early.
+It may surprise you to know that green chillies and red chillies come from the same plant, just one is ripe,and one is picked early.
 Of course, there are many, many varieties of chilli pepper plant (chile or chili to our US friends, the double l in chilli is the British English version also used in Australia) but they’re all pretty easy to grow and many can be grown from store or supermarket-bought chilli seeds.
 In fact almost every hot chilli pepper in my garden (and there are many!) came from chillies we bought to eat at the supermarket years ago.
 Once you have a few chilli plants in your garden, or in a pot indoors, you’ll probably never need to buy one again.
 The same goes for chilli sauces and dried chillies.
-You can be self-sufficient in hot or mild green chillies easily.
+You can be self-sufficient in hot or mild green chillies easily and growing your own green chillies should save you money.

 Green Chillies